 by Nagesh Sharma a Management 3.0 Facilitator

-This is the first of a three part series by Nagesh on leading a virtual class like a pro
+This is the first of a two part series by Nagesh on leading a virtual class like a pro

 Are you working remotely during the COVID-19 outbreak?
 Are you looking for some tips and tactics to lead virtual training for your teams?